 Hannah is a 30-something Japanophile who has never actually visited Japan.
 She was born in the UK, but now lives in Spain, and enjoys watching anime, reading manga and spending money she doesn’t have on things she doesn’t need, but are too cute to resist.
 Hannah is SCK’s Summer Intern for 2018.

 Claire (AKA Panda san) is the co-founder of Super Cute Kawaii and stepped down in August 2014.
-She lives in a cabin in the woods, somewhere in the middle of Scotland with a boy and a big dog who put up with her ever-growing collection of plush pillows without grumbling.
+She lives somewhere in the middle of Scotland with a boy and a big dog who put up with her ever-growing collection of plush pillows without grumbling.
 Claire now spends most of her free time crafting risque homewares and dreaming of ponies

 Sarah (AKA Frainy) loves to craft and create cute things and also visits local anime conventions, either to sell her wares or just simply to cosplay.
 She lives in the North East of England and loves to collect plushies, anime figurines and dolls.
 Frainy is currently taking a break from SCK.